HoloLens 2

-Microsoft HoloLens 2 is a mixed reality head-mounted display developed and manufactured by Microsoft.
+Microsoft HoloLens 2 is a augmented reality (AR) and mixed reality head-mounted display developed and manufactured by Microsoft.
 It is the successor to the original Microsoft HoloLens.
 The first variant of the device, The HoloLens 2 enterprise edition, debuted its release on February 24, 2019.
 This was followed by a developer edition that was announced on May 2, 2019.
 The HoloLens 2 was subsequently released to limited numbers on November 7, 2019.

-The Hololens 2 is now discontinued, but will continue to receive software updates until December 31, 2027.
+The HoloLens 2 is now discontinued, but will continue to receive software updates until December 31, 2027.

 Description

-The HoloLens 2 was announced by lead HoloLens developer Alex Kipman on February 24, 2019 at Mobile World Congress (MWC) in Barcelona, Spain.
-On May 7, 2019 the HoloLens 2 was shown again at the Microsoft Build developer conference.
+The HoloLens 2 was announced by lead HoloLens developer Alex Kipman on at Mobile World Congress (MWC) in Barcelona, Spain.
+On the HoloLens 2 was shown again at the Microsoft Build developer conference.
 There, it showcased an application created with the Unreal Game Engine.

 The HoloLens 2 are combination waveguide and laser-based stereoscopic and full-color mixed reality smartglasses developed and manufactured by Microsoft.
 The US military's Integrated Visual Augmentation System is a further development of Hololens 2.

 The HoloLens 2 is an early AR device.
 The displays on the HoloLens 2 are simple waveguide displays with a fixed focus of approximately two meters.
 Because of the fixed focus, the displays exhibit the Vergence-Accommodation Conflict, which is an unpleasant visual sensation for the viewer.